gsrohde/testBML/docs/README.md

    the development branch with `R CMD build` and `R CMD check`.
-5. When everything is working, commit the changed files to the development branch, and then merge the branch into the main branch of your repository (ideally by first creating a pull request).
+5. When everything is working, commit the changed files to the development branch, and then merge the branch into the main branch of your repository (possibly by first creating a pull request if you are working with a team).

 Updating your repository on a development branch as described in these steps will allow you to test out the changes before committing them to your main